renssies/homebridge-slide-remote/README.md

 Now start of restart homebridge and all slides connected to your account should appear in the HomeKit app.

 # Known Issues
-- [ ] Opening/closing the curtains using the Slide app or other plugins does not currently reflect the state correctly in HomeKit.
 - [ ] The expiration of the access token isn't currently handled.
 This means the homekit accessory will stop working a month after the launch of Homebridge.
 Restarting homebridge will fix this issue.

+- [ ] The code is far from perfect or optimized, my knowledge of NodeJS isn't the best.

+**I've currently implemented a work around for the following issues, however I'm still testing it**

+- [ ] Opening/closing the curtains using the Slide app or other plugins does not currently reflect the state correctly in HomeKit.
 - [ ] HomeKit apps will sometimes incorrectly report that the curtain is still moving, while it is already done opening.

-- [ ] The code is far from perfect or optimized, my knowledge of NodeJS isn't the best.
+Please let me know if you are expieriencing the above issues.

 # Todo
 - [ ] Handle expiration of the access token.